TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/space-development-agencys-first-satellite-launch-hailed-as-model/" >🔗</a> **[SpaceNews]** Space Development Agency’s first satellite launch hailed as model
 - <a href="https://spacenews.com/space-force-embraces-unconventional-ways-to-attract-and-retain-talent/" >🔗</a> **[SpaceNews]** Space Force embraces unconventional ways to attract and retain talent
 - <a href="https://arstechnica.com/science/2023/04/a-new-zealand-company-has-started-flying-a-rocket-powered-spaceplane/" >🔗</a> **[Arstechnica]** A New Zealand company has started flying a rocket-powered spaceplane
 - <a href="https://spacenews.com/dawn-flies-rocket-powered-spaceplane/" >🔗</a> **[SpaceNews]** Dawn flies rocket-powered spaceplane
 - <a href="https://mars.nasa.gov/news/9375/" >🔗</a> **[NASA]** New Interactive Mosaic Uses NASA Imagery to Show Mars in Vivid Detail
-- <a href="https://spacenews.com/updated-space-safety-document-outlines-rules-of-the-road-for-avoiding-collisions/" >🔗</a> **[SpaceNews]** Updated space safety document outlines rules of the road for avoiding collisions

 ### Launch-related News 🚀